SympaOy/webcodingforbeginners/README.md

 Thanks to
 - *[#mimmitkoodaa](https://mimmitkoodaa.ohjelmistoebusiness.fi/)* for amazing work in diversifying the coder tribe in Finland
 - *Sympa* for participating in #mimmitkoodaa and making possible this course
+- *#mimmitkoodaa course participants and beta group members* for feedback and ideas on how to improve the material
 - *World Bank* for the data
 - *Mozilla* for the tutorials
 - *University of Helsinki* and especially *Matti Luukkainen* for excellent examples on how to build and implement MOOCs.
 This MOOC follows the same spirit and borrows happily the ideology and pedagogy.